diegov5/AGWGameManager/README.md

 Let me know if you have any questions :)

-LAST UPDATED ON 10/12/2018
+LAST UPDATED ON 10/16/2018

-Fixed a bug regarding continue and previous buttons only working if actual text was clicked
+Added session storage for all the location variables and displayed them in the congratulations page

 Some notes on each file:
 Welcome: Done